Evil XML with two encodings

 <très>là</très>

-Obviously, in order to read the declaration, a parser will have to know the encoding in which the declaration was written.
-But, the declaration is useful to clarify between ASCII-compatible encodings.
+Obviously, in order to read the declaration, parsers have to know the encoding in which the declaration was written.
+But, the XML declaration is useful for clarification between ASCII-compatible encodings.

-The first way is to change an encoding to non-compatible with ASCII, and hope that a WAF will fail to parse it.
+The most common way to bypass a WAF by using XML encodings is to encode the XML to a non-compatible with ASCII encoding, and hope that the WAF will fail to understand it.

 POST / HTTP/1.1